Docklands Stadium: Soccer

-The first time it was used for Soccer was in 2001 between South Melbourne and Melbourne Knights in the NSL.
-A-League team Melbourne Victory played home matches at the stadium between 2006/07 and 2020/21.
-Originally, the plan was that the stadium would only be used for games against its biggest rivals, Sydney FC, in the 2006/07 A-League; but after the success of that game, the club shifted permanently from Olympic Park Stadium to Docklands from the 2006/07 season until the 2009/10 season.
+The first time it was used for soccer was in 2001 between South Melbourne and Melbourne Knights in the NSL.
+A-League team Melbourne Victory played home matches at the stadium between 2006–07 and 2020–21.
+Originally, the plan was that the stadium would only be used for games against its biggest rivals, Sydney FC, in the 2006–07 A-League; but after the success of that game, the club shifted permanently from Olympic Park Stadium to Docklands from the 2006–07 season until the 2009–10 season.
 This gave the stadium its first major summer tenant.
-After the opening of the Melbourne Rectangular Stadium in 2010, the club played only high-drawing games and finals at Docklands, with all other games being played at the new stadium; and as of the 2021-22 season, Victory ceased playing home matches at the stadium.
+After the opening of the Melbourne Rectangular Stadium in 2010, the club played only high-drawing games and finals at Docklands, with all other games being played at the new stadium; and as of the 2022–23 season, Victory ceased playing home matches at the stadium.
+The stadium hosted the 2024 A-Leagues All Stars Games on 24 May 2024, as part of Global Football Week Melbourne.

 Rugby league

 In the 2001 National Rugby League season, the stadium was the permanent home ground for the Melbourne Storm, but this deal lasted only one year.
-The club occasionally hosted high-drawing home games and finals at Docklands after that.
-In 2023, the Storm will play two games at the ground, as their regular home ground AAMI Park will be unavailable in July-August due to the 2023 FIFA Women's World Cup.
+The club occasionally hosted high-drawing home games and finals at Docklands after that, including their first three home games of the 2010 NRL season while awaiting the completion of their then new home ground AAMI Park.
+In 2023, the Storm returned to play two games at the ground, while AAMI Park was unavailable in July–August due to the 2023 FIFA Women's World Cup.

 Docklands has also hosted interstate and international rugby league games.
 As Telstra Dome, Docklands hosted its first State of Origin game in 2006 as it hosted the deciding third game.
-New South Wales arrived looking for a win that would secure their fourth consecutive Origin victory and led 14–4 with 10 minutes to go, but Queensland scored two converted tries in the space of five minutes – first Brent Tate's long-range try after a line break from Johnathan Thurston and then Darren Lockyer intercepting a Brett Hodgson pass inside New South Wales' own half – to win 16-14 for the first of an eventual 8 consecutive Queensland victories.

 As Etihad Stadium, the stadium also hosted Origin games in 2009 and 2012.
 The 2012 match attracted 56,021, a new record for rugby league at the stadium.